 - Nursing home and elderly care incidents

-Possible HIV/Hepatitis Outbreak Announced in 2015
+Possible HIV/Hepatitis Outbreak At SCH

 In August 2015, Seattle Children’s Hospital announced to at least 12,000 families in the area that some of the surgical equipment at the Bellevue Clinic had been improperly sterilized, potentially exposing patients to hepatitis and HIV.
 The patients who may be affected by this issue reportedly underwent surgical procedures at the hospital’s Bellevue location sometime over the past five years, though it’s unclear how long the problem has been going on.